-The Indiana State Parks and Reservoirs’ volunteers and partners mission is to build widespread support of the division’s programs, facilities and resources (natural, cultural and human) by individuals, groups and the business community, and to foster philanthropic traditions through recognition of this support.
+The Indiana State Parks & Reservoirs’ volunteers and partners mission is to build widespread support for the division’s programs, facilities, and resources (natural, cultural, and human) by individuals, groups, and the business community, and to foster philanthropic traditions through recognition of this support.

 In general, the purposes of our local friends groups include the following:

 - Support the conservation and enhancement of the natural and cultural resources that are the foundation of state parks and reservoirs.

 - Support interpretation and education that enriches visitor experiences and encourages land use ethics and appreciation for the unique natural and cultural resources of Indiana.

 - Support the design, construction, and maintenance of facilities that enhance visitor experiences at state parks and reservoirs.